abenipa3/workScheduleDatabase/README.md

 # Work_Schedule_Application

-Application that will enable employees to input their timesheet.
+An application that will enable employees to input their timesheets.